ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 **Regular Expression Filtering**

 The messages logged can be filtered using regular expressions using `message_regexp` and `message_regexp_negative`.
 This can be done on a per-level basis or globally.
-If both are specified for a particular logger, the global expression is ignored and the per-level one overrides it.
+Note: Using this feature may cause a slight slowdown in performance.

 ```xml